-- () Previous year figures have been restated in accordance with the IFRS 9 and IFRS 15 standards (Note 2) - () The net cash/(debt) is defined as cash and cash equivalents, marketable securities and other current financial assets and non-current financial assets directly associated to liabilities included in financial debt (see Note 15), less financial debt (see Note 27).
+^() Due to IFRS 16 implementation (see Note 2), the Group has chosen to exclude lease obligations from the net cash/(debt).
+From 1 April 2019, the net cash/(debt) is defined as cash and cash equivalents, marketable securities and other current financial asset (see Note 25), less borrowings (see Note 27).